Your Browser Is Not Supported

 Pride Parade

-Get ready to celebrate love and equality at London’s Pride parade, happening on Saturday, July 1.
-The parade route will be starting off from Hyde Park and making its way down to Piccadilly Circus, before finally reaching Whitehall Place.
+Get ready to celebrate love and equality at London’s Pride parade on Saturday, June 29th.
+The parade route will start from Hyde Park and make its way down to Piccadilly Circus before finally reaching Whitehall Place.

-While the specific lineup of live acts and floats is yet to be announced, one thing is for sure: it’s going to be a spectacular showcase of creativity and joy.
+While the specific lineup of live acts and floats is yet to be announced, one thing is for sure: it will be a spectacular showcase of creativity and joy.
 Based on previous years’ experiences, you can expect an array of talented performers, including singers, dancers, lip-syncers, and other fabulous entertainers.

 Open Air Cinema Screen